-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1 Percentage of production volume from suppliers where affiliate buys at least 10% of production capacity 98% Affiliates with less than 10% of a factories' production capacity generally have limited influence on factory managers to make changes.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1 Percentage of production volume from suppliers where affiliate buys at least 10% of production capacity 90% Affiliates with less than 10% of a factories' production capacity generally have limited influence on factory managers to make changes.
 Supplier information provided by affiliate.
+4 4 0

+Comment: Approximately 90% of Van Puijenbroek's production volume came from suppliers where it buys at least 10% of capacity, with a number of production locations with 100% leverage.

-4 4 0 1.2 Percentage of production volume from suppliers where a business relationship has existed for at least five years 91% Stable business relationships support most aspects of the Code of Labour Practices, and give factories a reason to invest in improving working conditions.
-Supplier information provided by affiliate.
-4 4 0 1.3 All new suppliers are required to sign and return the Code of Labour Practices before first orders are placed.
+1.2 Percentage of production volume from suppliers where a business relationship has existed for at least five years 76% Stable business relationships support most aspects of the Code of Labour Practices, and give factories a reason to invest in improving Supplier information provided by affiliate.
+4 4 0 g-m- working conditions.

+Comment: Approximately 76% of Van Puijenbroek's production volume came from suppliers where it has had a business relationship with for at least five years, a reduction from last year due to production that took place in new production locations.

+1.3 All new suppliers are required to sign and return the Code of Labour Practices before first orders are placed.
 Yes The CoLP is the foundation of all work between factories and brands, and the first step in developing a commitment to improvements.
 Signed CoLPs are on file.
 2 2 0 1.4 Company conducts human rights due diligence at all new suppliers before placing orders.
 Yes Due diligence helps to identify, prevent and mitigate potential human rights problems at new suppliers.
 Documentation may include pre-audits, existing audits, other types of risk assessments.
 4 4 0